 The council has secured £15m to help taxi drivers upgrade to newer, cleaner vehicles.
 It comes amid go-slow protests in Birmingham from the trade who argue the clean air zone is a threat to their livelihood.

-Air pollution is widely regarded as a public health crisis in Birmingham that causes 900 premature deaths a year in the city.
+Pressure to improve air quality has been an issue for some time in the second city and air pollution is widely regarded as a public health crisis in Birmingham that causes 900 premature deaths a year in the city.
 The council has stated because of the ministerial direction it had received, it was “impossible” to introduce a zone without charges.
-It faces a fine of up to £60m if it fails to implement the zone in time.
 For Birmingham and the West Midlands Combined Authority (WMCA) there is much to learn from London & the problems they have faced.

-If you have any questions or if you are thinking of selling your car before congestion charges hit then why not sell your car to Jack!
+If you have any questions or if you are thinking of selling your car due to if not meeting emission standards and facing the Birmingham congestion charge then why not sell your car to Jack!

 All you have to do is enter your reg number and we’ll get back to you with a no obligation offer!